techToy-Studio/symphoni-composer/docs/publishing.md

 ---
-title: Publishing Your Symphoni
+title: Publishing Symphoni on mod.io
 description: Learn how to publish and share your Symphoni levels
 ---

-# Publishing Your Symphoni
+# Publishing Symphoni on mod.io
 **[Mod.io](https://mod.io/g/symphoni)** is the official platform used by Symphoni to publish and share your creations.